valentina-s/mobility-index/README.md

+# Project Organization, Virtualization, and Continuous Integration
-# Tips and Tools for Reproducible Projects with Python
+*(Tips and Tools for Reproducible Projects with Python)*

 So far you have learnt: